-Libyan lawmakers meet on delayed presidential election
+Libyan lawmakers meet over delayed presidential election

-The parliament, based in the country’s east, convened to decide on the proposal by Libya’s election commission to hold the vote on Jan.
+The parliament, based in the the eastern city of Tobruk, convened to decide on the proposal by Libya’s election commission to hold the vote on Jan.
 24. Under the proposal, the presidential election would be followed by parliamentary elections a month later, on Feb.
 15.

 There were no immediate details from Monday’s parliament session held in the eastern city of Tobruk.
 Abdullah Bliheg, spokesman for the legislature, said lawmakers would discuss “means to support” the election commission’s efforts to hold the vote.

+Stephanie Williams, U.N. special adviser on Libya, implored lawmakers to “urgently address” challenges leveled by the High National Elections Commission “to push the electoral process forward.”

+A few dozen people protested outside the parliament’s headquarters in Tobruk, calling for holding the vote as soon as possible.
+They held placards with slogans including: “The Libyan people reject the election postponement.”

-Libya’s nationwide elections have for a year the lynchpin of U.N.-mediated efforts to bring peace to the oil-rich North African nation.
+Libya’s nationwide elections have for a year been the lynchpin of U.N.-mediated efforts to bring peace to the oil-rich North African nation.

-Another key obstacles on the road to balloting is a long-running rift between the country’s east and west, and also the presence of thousands of foreign fighters and troops supporting either side.
+Other key obstacles on the road to balloting are a long-running rift between the country’s east and west and the presence of thousands of foreign fighters and troops supporting either side.

 The failure to hold the vote last Friday has fueled concerns that Libya could again slide into another major outbreak of fighting.